tuubes/TuubesCore/README.md

 * To contribute to the Photon implementation, you must first understand the Photon API.
 Please read [the API wiki](https://github.com/mcphoton/Photon-API/wiki) to know about the project's guidelines and architecture.
 * Please also read *the server architecture* (coming soon) to understand how the server is organized.
 * Good java skills are required.

+## Branches
+The *develop* branch contains the latest **in development** version of the Photon server.
+It's probably unstable and may not work at all.
+More stable releases can be found in the *master* branch.